moore-EEW-lab/dragons_mating_extinction/README.md

-# dragons_mating_extinction
-#Data and code for Nalley &amp; Moore "Mating characteristics underlie the risk of extinction to global warming and wildfires in Nearctic dragonflies"
+# Data and code for Nalley &amp; Moore "Mating characteristics underlie the risk of extinction to global warming and wildfires in Nearctic dragonflies"

 ## repository includes two folders: